 Benefits to Consortium Members:

-Your name included on title page of score
+- Names of consortium members included on the title page of the score

 - Exclusive performance and recording rights until Dec 31, 2021

 - Input on musical material and title of piece

 - Composer will travel to performances, if able

 Feel free to contact me if you have any questions.
 I’m looking forward to collaborating with everyone on this piece!

 This has been the most challenging and meaningful piece I’ve ever written.
 When Seamus Bennett first contacted me to talk about writing a piece in dedication to his father, Brian Joseph Bennett, who had just passed away, I was both humbled and completely intimidated by the request.
 So much of my music has been inspired by volcanoes, unusual weather patterns, or other trivial nonsense, so writing a piece to help Seamus and his family through this tragedy was an important, if daunting, responsibility.